 Aside from getting completely carried away with all the Disney clothing we brought with us, we were fortunate enough to have four themed nights included in our cruise; Pirates in the Caribbean, Freezing the Night Away with Frozen, Formal and Semi-Formal.

 Whilst formal and semi formal night simply involved donning your finest attire, everyone made a real effort and it was amazing to see the ship come to life once everyone got dressed up.
 Especially when we were all given complimentary alcoholic drinks on formal night!

-It’s so easy to forget you are actually at sea, so to be on the top deck of a huge ship watching a fireworks display is quite surreal and a moment I will cherish forever.
+It’s really easy to forget you are actually at sea.
+So to be on the top deck of a huge ship with hundreds of other people watching a fireworks display is quite surreal and a moment I will cherish forever.

 Ports of Call

 Absolutely nothing beats waking up in a different port.
 It’s quite possibly the easiest and most relaxing way to explore the World.